Total Addressable Market (TAM) Definition + How to Calculate It

-The top-down method involves taking the total number of people in a dataset and then applying demographic and geographic filters, narrowing the results down until you reach a market subset.
-It is often based on existing findings from market-research firms, such as Gartner and Forrester.
+The top-down approach to market sizing involves taking the total number of potential customers in a B2B dataset and applying demographic and geographic filters, narrowing the results until you reach a market subset.
+It’s based on existing findings from market research firms, such as Gartner and Forrester.

-Here’s an example of TAM calculation from a graduate recruitment agency in London, UK:
+Here’s an example of total addressable market calculation from a graduate recruitment agency in London, UK:

-Top-down relies on gathering macroeconomic data from third-party organizations.
-This type of data pre-exists and can be easily sourced from a variety of websites and institutions.
+Top-down TAM relies on gathering macroeconomic data from third-party organisations.
+This data type can be easily sourced from various websites and institutions.

-The top-down method also doesn’t account for disruptive products that alter or create brand new markets due to their popularity (e.g. the Uber app dramatically increased the number of people making taxi rides per year).
+The top-down method also doesn’t account for disruptive products that alter or create brand-new markets due to their popularity (e.g. the Uber app dramatically increased the number of people making taxi rides yearly).

 To do bottom-up TAM analysis, start with a smaller market subset and then extrapolate from that until you discover a total population of buyers.
 A bottom-up calculation is expressed in terms of revenue.

 For practical reasons, let’s return to the London graduate recruitment agency.